reduxjs/redux/docs/advanced/Middleware.md

 let store = createStoreWithMiddleware(todoApp);
 ```

-That's it!
+That’s it!
 Now any actions dispatched to the store instance will flow through `logger` and `crashReporter`:

 ```js
 // Will flow through both logger and crashReporter middleware!